ssbc/bipf/README.md

 ### seekKeyCached (buffer, start, target) => pointer

 Same as `seekKey`, but uses a cache to avoid re-seeking the pointers if the same arguments have been provided in the past.
+However, `target` must be a string, not a buffer.

 ### seekPath (buffer, start, array_of_buffers) => pointer